 Q: What are your other specialties?

-A: I’m a Uranian Astrologer, with knowledge of Galactic and Evolutionary Astrology, several types of Cartomancy systems, Pythagorean Numerology, channeling, Esoteric Linguistics, and Energy Medicine.
+A: I’m a Uranian Astrologer, I’ve worked with several types of Cartomancy systems, Pythagorean Numerology, channeling, Esoteric Linguistics, and Energy Medicine.
 My research interests include Spanish translation of Uranian materials, and Gambling Astrology.
 I even teach piano!